 - Be sure to visit Uniqlo's flagship store in Ginza.
 That's 12 storeys worth of clothes to discover!
 Don’t forget to bring along your passport to enjoy tax-free shopping.

-#HHWT Tip: If you need to do your prayers, head over to LAOX or WJS in Ginza which have designated prayer spaces.
+- #HHWT Tip: If you need to do your prayers, head over to LAOX or WJS in Ginza which have designated prayer spaces.
 Otherwise, you can find a prayer room at the Matsuya Department Store.

 Go Kart down a street in Akihabara